Skip to main content

 #

 These cases require expertise in both medical malpractice and product liability law, plus technical understanding of robotic surgical systems.
-Look for attorneys with specific experience in surgical robot litigation.

 4. Preserve Evidence